rugratsfan/CoinFormer/README.md

 # CoinFormer
-It is a Performer Game where you collect COINS!!!
+It is a Platformer Game where you collect COINS!!!